pombase/allele_qc/readme.md

 ### Defining syntax rules

-We define "syntax rules" representing the syntax of a type of mutation as dictionaries in a python list that we call a "grammar" (see `grammar.py`).
+We define "syntax rules" representing the syntax of a type of mutation as dictionaries in a python list that we call a "grammar" (see `grammar.py` and `models.py`).
 Below an example of a rule to represent single aminoacid mutations, in the form of `VP-120-AA` (Valine and Proline in position 120 and 121 replaced by Alanines).

 ```python
 aa = 'GPAVLIMCFYWHKRQNEDST'